tvquizphd/remark-autofix/README.md

 The fixes are applied to the markdown abstract syntax tree when running [remark-retext](https://github.com/remarkjs/remark-retext) in bridge mode.

-This repository works in conjunction with

-- the `remark` processor
-- the `remark-retext` processor
-- A `retext` processor created by chaining [unified](https://github.com/unifiedjs/unified)'s `use` method on:
-    - a parser such as [retext-english](https://github.com/retextjs/retext/tree/main/packages/retext-english)
-    - one or more `retext` plugins listed below to emit `vfile` messages

-The plugin works with [`mdast`](https://github.com/syntax-tree/mdast) to represent markdown and [`nlcst`](https://github.com/syntax-tree/nlcst) to represent text.

 ## Supported Plugins

 By default, this plugin only fixes `vfile` messages emitted from the following `retext` plugins: